AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

         **Note:** All the values that are related to positions and sizes are logical pixels, which are converted to physical pixels for internal rendering.

         AliyunPasterController provides methods for managing the editing status.
 You must call related methods to instruct an animated sticker controller to change the status when you start or stop the editing.
-The following table describes the related actions.
+The following table describes the actions that are supported by AliyunPasterController.

         |Action|Sample code|
         |------|-----------|